“`html

 You Were Made to Help People Feel Better.
 Let’s Make That a Career.

-AVI Career Training’s 500-hour Massage Therapy program in Vienna, VA gives you the hands-on clinical skills, the COE-accredited credential, and the Virginia state board preparation you need to become a Licensed Massage Therapist — and start earning in one of the country’s highest-paying massage markets.
+AVI Career Training’s 500-hour Massage Therapy (NO FINANCIAL AID FOR THIS PROGRAM) program in Vienna, VA gives you the hands-on clinical skills, the COE-accredited credential, and the Virginia state board preparation you need to become a Licensed Massage Therapist — and start earning in one of the country’s highest-paying massage markets.

 This isn’t a slow, lecture-heavy degree program.
 This is career training built for real life — so you can get licensed, get hired, and get moving.